The Magical Healer: Bone Broth

 Use bones high in collagen (feet) to get the most nutrient-dense and wiggle jiggle bone broth.

-Add a splash of apple cider vinegar/lemon juice to help break down collagen.
+Add a splash of apple cider vinegar/lemon juice to help break down bones.

 It is still okay to feed if your bone broth batch does not come out of a jello texture!